PalisadoesFoundation/talawa-docs/docs/talawa-api-docs/libraries/errors/internalServerError/classes/InternalServerError.md

 \> **new InternalServerError**(`message`, `code`, `param`, `metadata`): [`InternalServerError`](InternalServerError.md)

+Creates an instance of InternalServerError.

 #### Parameters

 • **message**: `string` = `"Internal Server Error!"`

+The error message (default is "Internal Server Error!").

 • **code**: `null` \| `string` = `null`

+Optional error code (default is null).

 • **param**: `null` \| `string` = `null`

+Optional parameter associated with the error (default is null).

 • **metadata**: `Record`\<`any`, `any`\> = `\{\}`

+Optional additional metadata associated with the error (default is an empty object).

 #### Returns